abailly/abailly.github.io/slides/dependent-types-for-dummies.md

 ## Error Handling

-There are no exceptions in Idris but it provide syntax to shortcircuit flow in monadic code
+There are no exceptions in Idris but it provides syntax to short-circuit flow in monadic code

 ```idris
 serve log sock clients gamesOutput gamesState = do